pulumi/docs/quickstart/kubernetes/tutorial-stateless-app.md

 ---
-title: "Tutorial: Run a Stateless Application Deployment"
+title: "Tutorial: Run a Stateless App Deployment"
 ---

 In this tutorial, we'll run an application using a [Kubernetes